TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

       if the *code* is followed by numbers then press [ADD] after inserting the number).
 For example press [*Cm] until *bb* is displayed then press then press [678][ADD][EXE] to set the LCD Brightness to 25 percent.

-Example 1: Set up M01 M01 as SrcNum DestNum - during same session press [CTR][SHF][Esc][EXE][UP] - save to
+Example 1: Set up M01 M04 as SrcNum DstNum - then press [CTR][SHF][TEI]2x[EXE][UP] - press [Up] to save to
-           M01.
-Can check in Serial Terminal - File list has a01 4bytes m01 4bytes.
-Press [M1] and
-           the (Windows) Task-Manager opens.
+           key Target (Destination) key [M4].
+Press [M4] and the (Windows) Task-Manager opens (Ctrl+Shft+Esc).
-Example 2: Set up M01 M02 - press [GUI][r][EXE][Up] - save to M02 - file shows two files a02 and m02 -
+Example 2: Set up M01 M01 - press [GUI][r][EXE][Up] - save to key [M1] - file list shows two files a01 and m01 -
-           both 3 bytes length - setup Source M02 then press [Lst] it shows E3 15 00 which are in hexadecimal [GUI][r][NULL].
+           both 3 bytes length - setup Source M01 then press [Lst] it shows E3 15 00 which are in hexadecimal [GUI][r][NULL].
 Two copies were made as only the aXX files are used for linking.
-Copy M02 to Key [S4] - Set up A02 S04 - then press [Cpy] - file list now shows a 3rd file m04 4 bytes (added 0x00) - make Source S04 press [Lst] - E3 15 00 00.
+Copy M01 to Key [S4] - Set up A01 S04 - then press [Cpy].
+Press [M4] to test and setup SrcNum S04 then press [Lst] - E3 15 00 00 (one 0x00 added).
 Press key [S4] to open the run window.
-Example 3: Set up A02 S01 - then [Cpy] - file list has s01 4 press [S1] open run command window
+Example 3: Set up A01 S01 - then [Cpy] - file list has s01 4 press [S1] open run command window
-Example 4: Set up A01 S02 - then [Cpy] - file list has s02 5 press [S2] open TaskMan
+Example 4: Set up A04 S02 - then [Cpy] - file list has s02 5 press [S2] open TaskMan
-Example 5: Set up M04 M04 - press [GUI][r][EXE][Up] - press [M4] to open run window
+Example 5: Set up S04 M04 - press [GUI][r][EXE][Up] - press [S4] to open run window
            Set up M04 S02 - then [Cpy] - press [S2] open run windows
-Example 6: Set up A04 T07 - Rename Macro04 (must exist) to TtrData7 - press [Ren] - then press [T7]
+Example 6: Set up A04 T07 - Rename a04 (must exist) to t07 - press [Ren] - then press [T7]

 Linking Macro Examples:

-Example 1: Program M1 with a Open Run windows [GUI][r] and [M2] with a notepad+C/R
+Example 1: Program [M1] with a Open Run windows [GUI][r]
+           Program [M2] with a notepad+C/R
+           Program [M3] with hello+C/R
+           Program [M4] with [CTR][SHF][Esc] Open Taskman

-           Set up M01 M02 - Press Link [Lnk], then press [M1] it opens the run window, then runs notepad.
+           Then set up SrcNum DstNum M01 M02 - Press Link [Lnk], then press [M1] it opens the run window, and then opens notepad.
-Example 2: Program M1 with a Open Run windows [GUI][r] and [M4] with a [Ctr+Shft+Esc
-           Set up M04 M01 - Press Link [Lnk], then press [M1] it open TaskMan, then opens the run window.
+           Set up M01 M03 - Press Link [Lnk], then press [M1] it opens the run window, then runs notepad, then enters the text hello in Notepad.
+           Again repeat above line - it should write hello twice when pressing key [M1]

+           If no number is added via [012][345][678][9][ADD] then keys [M1]{S1][T1] are used as the default with the Src determining whether it is M, S, or T and the DstNumber determining which macro number a01-a99 are added.
+If a number is added for example 5, then those SrcNumbers [M5][S5][T5] are used as the key to run the macro (or linked macros).

-Example 3: Program M1 M2 and M4 as in example 7 and example 8 - open Run window, notepad+C/R and open TaskMan
+Example 2: Program M1 and M4 (GUI+r and Ctr+Shf+Esc) i.e. M01 M04.
+Then go to the numbers page and add 5 i.e.
-           Set up M01 M02 - Press Link [Lnk], then press [M1] it opens run window and notepad.
-Then add a 3rd link Set up MM 01 04, press [Lnk] - then press [M1] it opens notepad via run window and TaskMan Example 4: Program M1 and M4 (GUI+r and Ctr+Shf+Esc) i.e. M01 M04.
-Then go to the numbers page and add 5 i.e. press [345[3x[ADD] then goto the Macro Tools page where M01 M04 is still visible and press [Lnk].
+           press [345[3x[ADD] then goto the Macro Tools page where M01 M04 is still visible and press [Lnk].
             Key [M5] (not keys [M1] or [M4]), will then open the Run window, and then also open the TaskMan.

-Example 5: Setup Source M04 Target S02, and have added the number 5 - press [Lnk] - will then link files a04 and
-           a02 to key [M4].
-Example 6: Setup Source S04 Target M02, and have not added any numbers - press [Lnk] - will then link files a04
+Example 3: Setup Source S04 and Target M02, and do not add any numbers - press [Lnk] - will then link files a04
            and a02 to key [S1].
-Example 7: Setup Source M04 Target M04, and have not added any numbers - press [Lnk] - will then link files a04
+Example 4: Setup Source M04 Target M02, and do not add any numbers - press [Lnk] - will then link files a02
-           and a04 to key [M1] i..e pressing key [M1] will run the macro in file a04 twice.
-Repeat again excactly, and the number of times will increase  by one each time.
-If you have added a number then pressing key [Mnumber] will trigger the repeating macro.
+           and a02 to key [M1] i..e pressing key [M1] will run the macro in file a02 twice.
+Repeat this again, and the number of times will increase by one each time.
-Example 8: File a03 has the text hello+C/R - link it to key S1 by setup S03 S03 press [Lnk][Lnk][Lnl][Lnk] and
-           when pressing [S1] in notepad the text hello+LF will be printed on 5 lines - 2x for original link and then repeat became active for 3 more times.
-Example 9: As a follow-up to example 4 the repeat chain must be stopped explicitly before another non-repaet
-           macro can be added to the end of the repeat.
-Setup S01 M03 where file a03 has a different word "bye" created with M3 key.
-Then add the number 1 before pressing [Lnk].
-Pressing S1 will now write hello 5x ten bye once.

-Note 1: For linking example 3 before linking there must be three files Macro01 (3 bytes), Macro02 (9 bytes),
-        and Macro04 (4 bytes) - press [Cfg] to an open serial monitor to check.
-There are other linking options when numbers have been added through [ADD] (see example 4 above), but for examples 1 to 3 use [Lnk] on a clean display i.e. the status will only display "Destination Macro Number", or "Source Macro" or "Destinatio Macro" before pressing [Lnk].
-Note 2: To unlink send *ul* with the Macro Key to be unlinked visible as the Source Macro such a Mx mm xx.
+Note 1: To unlink send *ul* with the Macro Key to be unlinked visible as the Source Macro such a Mx mm xx.
-Note 3: Linked Macro Data will be lost after a power cycle or reset inless the save-restore option is turned on
+Note 2: Linked Macro Data will be lost after a power cycle or reset unless the save-restore option is turned on
         by executing an *lr* command - then also press the black [Cfg] button twice to save the option to flash.
         An *ld* will send a Link and Macro datadump to the serial port.
-Note 5: Pressing [Cpy] is the same as *cm* [EXE].
-Macro-linking have been implemented for all 36 M S T 1-12 keys.
+Note 3: Pressing [Cpy] is the same as *cm* [EXE].
+Macro-linking has been implemented for all 36 M S T 1-12 keys.
-Note 6: All keys haves the same repeat period of 0.5 seconds - holding a key down after this time has elapsed will trigger a fairly rapid repeat.
+Note 4: All keys haves the same repeat period of 0.5 seconds - holding a key down after this time has elapsed will trigger a fairly rapid repeat.

 F1-F24 keys are all one key [Fnn] and are sent as keycodes (simultaneous) and not keypress types - to send [F3]